jcsoo/carnd-traffic-sign/writeup_template.md

 The model was able to predict 8 out of 8, for an accuracy of 100%.
 This compares to the 96% accuracy on the test set.

+In retrospect, the examples that I picked may have been too easy - lighting was good in all cases, the signs were close to face on, and they were cropped almost identically to the training set.
+Also, many of the examples were from classes that didn't seem to have much ambiguity - there are no other classes that are similar to "No Entry", and the signs with large arrows are easy to distinguish from each other.

+It would have been more instructive to pick from the set of signs set inside red triangles, and to test with images with poorer lighting conditions.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)